nextgenusfs/amptk/docs/mac_install.md

 pip install biopython natsort
 ```

-#####4) Now download this this repository:
+#####4) Now download this repository:

 `git clone https://github.com/nextgenusfs/ufits`

-And then you will need to add to your $PATH or always include the entire path to the scripts at runtime.
+And then you will need to add the following to your `~/.bash_profile` or always include the entire path to the scripts at runtime.

 `export PATH="/location/of/packages/ufits:$PATH"`